-Exactly on the stroke of midnight, Beaujolais residents open the barrels of the new wine and declare Le Beaujolais Nouveau est arrivé!
-This also coincides with the timing of the release of all Beaujolais Nouveau wines available for sale across the globe because under French law, they cannot be released any sooner than this date!
+Exactly on the stroke of midnight, Beaujolais residents open the barrels of the new wine and declare "le Beaujolais Nouveau est arrivé"!

-After a societal slump during the 20th century, Beaujolais Nouveau wine has undergone a sexy resurgence and is back in a big way – drawing attention and adoration from an unlikely source – Japan.
-So much so that the country has gained cult status for their outlandish and over the top celebration of Beaujolais Nouveau Day – most notably holding mass onsen wine events where they trade the once volcanic mineral water with thousands of litres of Gamay and bathe in its glory.
-Nope.
-We’re not making this up.
+After a slump during the 20th century, Beaujolais Nouveau wine has undergone a sexy resurgence and is back in a big way, drawing particular attention and adoration from an unlikely source – Japan.
+The country has gained cult status for their outlandish and over the top celebration of Beaujolais Nouveau Day – most notably holding mass onsen wine events where they trade the once volcanic mineral water with thousands of litres of Gamay and bathe in its glory.
+Like, literally.

 Some believe that they have taken such a voluminous liking to the idea because it coincides which the changing of seasons, a tradition held in high esteem in Japanese folklore.
 Others believe it’s inherent to their nature to celebrate things in lavish ways and others things it’s simply because they love a spa and a good time.
 Either way, they are dedicated disciples to the variety (and the occasion) and the country is the number one export market for Beaujolais Nouveau.
 In 2019, around five million bottles were exported to Japan, which is roughly 50% of the total exported volume.
 Kanpai!